-- Sufficient nursing staff;
+- Sufficient nursing staff

-- Comprehensive care plans for patients;
+- Comprehensive care plans for patients

-- Proper treatment and assistive devices;
+- Proper treatment and assistive devices

-- Appropriate patient supervision;
+- Appropriate patient supervision

-- Maintenance of accurate, complete and accessible clinical records.
+- Maintenance of accurate, complete, and accessible clinical records

-- Denial of Medicare/Medicaid payments;
+- Denial of Medicare/Medicaid payments

-- Removal and transfer of residents to other facilities.
+- Removal and transfer of residents to other facilities

-For example, in California, the crime of elder abuse is punishable by up to seven years in prison where one "willfully causes or permits the person or health of the elder or dependent adult to be injured" in a way that is likely to produce great bodily harm or death.
+For example, in California, the crime of elder abuse is punishable by up to seven years in prison when one willfully causes or permits injury to the person or health of the elder or dependent adult in a way that is likely to produce great bodily harm or death.

 Additional Resources for Nursing Home Neglect